The complete assembly instructions are here to help you decide if you’re up to the DIY portion of the project.

 Measure your ceiling height!

-The 8’x 8′ board is most easily built flat on the floor and then flipped for assembly.
+The 8’x 8′ board is most easily built flat on the floor, plywood side up, and then flipped for assembly.
 An 8′ or lower ceiling height changes the orientation and order of assembly.

 Ceilings 97″ or higher